 As an editor of a monthly magazine, she needs and wants freelancers who are responsive.

-(And yes, I totally get the irony of editors who want freelancers to respond almost immediately when they may take 3 or 4 weeks to reply, but my experience is that usually if editors can answer quickly, they will).
+(And yes, I get the irony of editors who want freelancers to respond almost immediately when they themselves may take 3 or 4 weeks to reply).

 Part of my job as a freelance writer is to make editors’ and clients’ jobs easier, so if I can respond quickly, I do.